Mission: Accepted! U.S. College Admissions Insights

 For their admission decisions, the UC employs a comprehensive review process that evaluates applicants across 13 comprehensive criteria.
 The admissions team is looking beyond the GPA and considers factors like leadership experience, special talents, personal challenges overcome, and contributions to your community.
 The eight Personal Insight Questions give you a chance to share your story — don’t treat them like essays for English class.
 Focus on depth and impact in both your PIQs and your activities.
 What have you done that mattered to you — and why?
 All nine UC campuses review applications holistically, so academics, leadership, responsibility, creativity, and resilience all count.

+If you are applying for Fall 2026 admission, mark your calendar: The UC application opens on August 1, 2025 and the submission window is from October 1 to December 1, 2025.
 Need help planning your application strategy, writing your PIQs, or choosing the right UC campuses?
 I am happy to help.
 Reach out anytime for personalized support.

 Data sources